cybersader/jsonaut/README.md

 First, let's define a new function in a new Python file that performs a specific job.
 This function takes parameters that configure how the job should be done.
 Here's an example:
 ```
-# File: my_jobs.py (Jsonaut uses utils.py, but you can use whatever you want)
+# File: my_jobs.py (Jsonaut currently stores its functions utils.py, but you can use whatever you want)

 def my_new_job(input_csv, column_name, new_value):
     # logic to read CSV, change a specific column's value to 'new_value', and save the file.